MrWilson1/skyline-robotics/trunk/2011_HostBot/readme.txt

       controls), either disable the safety or hold the trigger and jerk any joystick.
 This will manually start operator controlled mode.
     Presets:
-      The robot can automatically move the scissor-lift to any of the three pegs.
+      The robot can automatically move the lift to any of the three pegs.
 Just press any of the top buttons on the 2nd joystick.
 Selecting another preset or moving the joystick interrupts the automatic movement, so don't tilt the joystick when it's using a preset unless you want to.

 ===============================================================================
 Explaination of programming design choices: